sydroth/sydirv/README.md

  - [] At least 10 commits
  - []  Must include short, descriptive commit messages
  - []  Each project member should commit at least once
- - []  A Jupyter notebook targeted to a technical audience that contains
- - []  Clean and commented code so an independent party can replicate your analysis and justify your analytical choices
+ - []  A Jupyter notebook targeted to a technical audience that contains clean and commented code so an independent party can replicate your analysis and justify your analytical choices
  - []  Code should follow Pep8 standards
  - []  Custom functions should be stored in .py file and imported whenever possible
  - []  Your final joined and cleaned dataset that was used for analysis
  - []  A narrative Jupyter notebook targeted to a non-technical audience that provides:
    - []  The purpose of your analysis and why it matters
    - []  4 well annotated visualizations created using Matplotlib/Seaborn
    - []  2 meaningful summary tables using Pandas
    - []  At least four actionable insights (What type of films should they be looking to produce?
 What should the budget         requirements be?
 Should they recruit certain actors for their films?)
  - []  A pdf of no more than 8 slides used in project presentation targeting non-technical audience
  - []  Apply consistent and effective formatting to create a “professional” appearing deck
  - [] Write an abbreviated high-level overview of methodology